'Butterfly child' given life-saving skin

 The biopsy was then infected with a customised virus.

-Viruses are good at getting inside cells, and this one contained the missing instructions for binding the layers of skin together.
+Viruses are good at getting inside cells, and this one was used like a postman to deliver the missing instructions for binding the layers of skin together.

 The now genetically modified skin cells were grown to make skin grafts totalling 0.85 sq m (9 sq ft).